Moscow State Mining University

-Moscow State Mining University (Московский государственный горный университет in Russia) is a Russian institute of higher education that prepares mining engineers.
+Moscow State Mining University (Московский государственный горный университет) is a Russian institute of higher education that prepares mining engineers.
+In 2014, the university merged with the National University of Science and Technology MISiS and became a part of it as the Moscow Mining Institute (College of Mining).

 History

 Its history can be traced back to September 4, 1918, when Moscow Mining Academy was founded.

 There was a task in the USSR - to prepare 435,000 engineers and technicians in 5 years (1930-1935) during the USSR industrialization period, while their number in 1929 was 66,000.

 In 1930 the Moscow Mining Academy was divided into six independent institutes by the order of Supreme Soviet of the National Economy.
 Among the new colleges which grew out of the Academy's departments was Moscow Mining Institute.
 In 1993 the Institute was transformed into the State University of Mining.

+Since 2014, the university is a part of the National University of Science and Technology MISiS.

 Education

 A multi-level structure of higher education has been introduced at the University.
 The first four years of University study are known as undergraduate study and usually lead to the Bachelor of Science (B.Sc.) degree.
 All bachelor's programs include general education in science and engineering, social sciences, arts, and a field of specialization called the major.

 The second level, five years together with the first level, may lead to receiving a diploma of a chartered mining engineer.
 The objective of the program is to give high level specialized training to engineers.
 A professionally qualified mining engineer must be a graduate proficient in technical management as well as in practical knowledge of actual mining operations.

 Students who have excelled as undergraduates may wish to continue their education at the graduate level (the third level).
 Upon conclusion of two additional years at the University, the student will be awarded the Master of Science (M.Sc.) degree.